-The UAE competition regime is regulated by:

-- Federal Law No. 4 of 2012 ("Competition Law") which is the principal legislation regarding the regulation of competition in the UAE; - Executive Regulation No. 37 of 2014 which is classified as the implementing regulations of the Competition Law; and - Cabinet Resolutions No. 13 of 2016 and No. 22 of 2016 which have both clarified essential areas of the Competition Law, such as the relevant market share thresholds.
+The UAE competition regime is regulated by Federal Law No. 36 of 2023 ("Competition Law") which is the principal legislation regarding the regulation of competition in the UAE.

 The Department of Competition at the Ministry of Economy (MOE) and the Competition Regulation Committee, which is chaired by the Deputy Minister of Economy, are the principal regulators tasked with the implementation of the Competition Law.